+977-9841673696

 General Tests for HACE

 Heel-to-toe walking test: The victim is asked to take 10 very small steps, placing the heel of one foot to the toes of the other foot as they go.
-Reasonably flat ground is necessary and the victim should not be helped
+Reasonably flat ground is necessary, and the victim should not be helped

-Standing test: The victim stands with eyes closed, feet together and arms by their sides
+Standing test: The victim stands with eyes closed, feet together, and arms by their sides

 Finger-nose test: With eyes closed, the victim repeatedly and rapidly alternates between touching the tip of their nose with an index finger then extending this arm to point into the distance (a useful test if the victim is in a sleeping bag)

-Mental arithmetic test: Give the victim a mental arithmetic test, eg. subtract 7 from 100, 7 from 93, and so on (but remember some people may be poor at arithmetic even at sea level)
+Mental arithmetic test: Give the victim a mental arithmetic test, eg, subtract 7 from 100, 7 from 93, and so on (but remember some people may be poor at arithmetic even at sea level)

-If the victim cannot do any of the above tests easily (or refuses to cooperate), or show excess wobbling or falling over in the two first tests (be prepared to catch the victim if they fall over!), assume they are suffering from HACE.
-If in doubt about the victim’s performance, compare it with a healthy individual.
+If the victim cannot do any of the above tests easily (or refuses to cooperate), or show excess wobbling or falling over in the first tests (be prepared to catch the victim if they fall over!), assume they are suffering from HACE.
+If in doubt about the victim’s performance, compare it with that of a healthy individual.
 Be prepared to keep repeating these tests.

 High Altitude Pulmonary Edema (HAPE)